Frequently Asked Questions

 No problem.
 As long as you pay your mortgage, your taxes, insurance and ground lease fee, your home is yours.
 Even if you make more or less money, add or lose household members, your home is yours.
 We understand that life is full of change.
-Changes to income or household size will not affect your eligibility for your Homestead home or affect your house payment once you have purchased your home.

 When we count your household size for program eligibility, we use HUD's definition.
-This does not include foster children, live-in aides, children of live-in aides, un-born children, children being pursued for legal custody who are not currently living in the household, and children who are subject to a shared-custody agreement in which a child resides with the household less than 50% of the time.
+This does not include foster children, live-in aides, children of live-in aides, un-born children, children being pursued for legal custody who are not currently living in the household, and children who are subject to a shared-custody agreement in which a child resides in the household less than 50% of the time.

 In order to keep the prices on our homes low, we do not include a real estate agent commission on our listings during the pre-sale marketing window (before construction is complete).

-Buyers should work with Homestead directly on presale properties.
+Buyers should work with Homestead directly on pre-sale properties.
 If a buyer has not been found for the property once the home is complete, we will increase price to include real estate agent commissions and list the home on the MLS (multiple listing service).

 - Available properties will be sent to our interest list of buyers as they become available.
 Get on our interest list here.